suncoast-devs/handbook/lessons/full-stack-build-an-app/28-adding-images-to-restaurants.md

 - Google Cloud
 - Cloudinary

-In this lesson we will be using Cloudinary since the integration is more straightforward and does not require a paid plan to get started.
-If you are interested in replacing Cloudinary with one of the other services you may research existing dotnet libraries for those platforms.
+This lesson will be using Cloudinary since the integration is more straightforward and does not require a paid plan to get started.
+If you are interested in replacing Cloudinary with one of the other services, you may research existing dotnet libraries for those platforms.

 ## Adding Cloudinary

-First we will sign up at Cloudinary for an API KEY.
+First, we will sign up at Cloudinary for an API KEY.
 When you have your account created you'll need three values:

 - `CLOUDINARY_CLOUD_NAME`